2040 Official Community Plan

 Policy 5.6.6.
 Residential Development on Regional Commercial Lands.

 To continue focusing residential growth in strategic locations such as Urban Centres, Village Centres and Core Area Neighbourhoods, discourage residential development on Regional Commercial lands.
-Consideration for residential development may be explored where a project proposal meets the following criteria:
+Consideration for residential development may be explored where a project proposal meets some or a combination of the following:

 • The project is located within 200 metres of a higher capacity transit station;